demotip/jpart_erlich_etal_mexico/README.md

 - `SEMARNAT` : Secretaría de Medio Ambiente y Recursos Naturales
 - `SRE` : Secretaría de Relaciones Exteriores

-## Installation
+## Data Description
+This dataset contains newspaper articles from two news publications:
+- Reforma (219,354 articles)
+- El Universal (119,302 articles)

+Articles gathered are those that contain either:
+- Name of national agency
+- Abbreviation of agency
+- Name of minister in charge of agency

-Data is local.
+Data is *local*.
 When you clone this repository, it will only contain references to data, not data itself.

 Please ask the authors to share the data if you desire to run the replication on the same data.